siddharth-stn/react-book/react_readme.md

   - import {useState, useEffect} from 'react' (/_ they are named export _/)
   - hooks can only be used inside a functional component
+  - Whenever a state variable updates react will re-render that component in which that state variable is being used
   - when the set function of the useState() is called, it will make react to re-render the component

   - # useEffect() hook